Last Updated on

-It was perfect afternoon in San Francisco in the beginning of February.
-It was very warm and what was even more surprising, there were no wind at all.
+It was a perfect afternoon in San Francisco in the beginning of February.
+It was very warm and what was even more surprising, there was no wind at all.
 The air was clear and the blue sky was covered with bright clouds.

 And, just before the sunset, during the golden hour, the already amazing scene became illuminated by warm sunset light.
 It was just perfect.